-Candidates for the SERNW Board of Directors Ballot 2022
+Candidates for the SERNW Board of Directors Ballot 2023

-Position: Program Vice President
+Position: Board Vice President

-Position: Director-at-Large, 3 open positions
+Position: Director-at-Large, 2 open positions

-Hugh McGee, Arcata CA: Position Director-at-Large
+Hugh McGee, Arcata CA, Position Board Vice President

 Hugh McGee has been designing and implementing ecological restoration projects throughout the western United States for over 20 years.
 He is currently a Restoration Ecologist and the owner of Native Ecosystems, Inc., a full service ecological restoration design and construction firm located in Arcata, CA. He also currently serves as the Ecosystem Restoration Program Director at the Mattole Restoration Council, a non-profit organization founded in 1983 focused on restoration of the Mattole River Watershed.
 Hugh brings extensive experience designing and managing restoration projects and has managed many large scale riparian, grasslands, oak woodland, native plant, and salmonid habitat restoration projects with multiple private, non-profit and agency partners.
 He specializes in native plant restoration design and implementation in riparian and grassland ecosystems.
 He has managed the installation of over 1.5 million native plants and several miles of willow baffle installation and floodplain restoration treatments.
 Over the past several years he has played a key role in designing forest health and grassland restoration projects in the Mattole and Eel River Watersheds.
 He holds a bachelor’s degree in Environmental Science from the University of Vermont (UVM, 2002).
 After attending UVM, he worked for private ecological restoration firms in Montana and California, the National Park Service, and as a private consultant.
 He is certified by the Society of Ecological Restoration as a Certified Ecological Restoration Practitioner and is a California Licensed Contractor.
 When not in the trenches with restoration crew, he spends his time with his two sons and wife hiking, biking, and exploring the beautiful wildlands of the west coast and looking for the perfect patch of willow cuttings.